+But as we all know, mistakes sometimes happen.
 If you do find yourself stuck in a box junction, the important thing is not to panic.
-Be aware of cars coming from different directions—so check all around you before moving off.
+Be aware that cars will be coming from different directions—so check all around you before moving off.

 Will I get fined if I get stuck in a box junction?

-You may well get fined if you get stuck in a box junction.
-How much you end up paying depends on how quickly you pay, and where in the county you’re caught.
-In London, you can be issued with a Fixed Penalty Notice of up to £130; elsewhere, the most you’ll be charged is £70.
+There are often cameras positioned at busy junctions, and where there is a yellow box, they can snap drivers who stop inappropriately within the hatching.
+If caught, yes: you may well get fined.
+The amount you end up paying depends on how quickly you pay, and where in the country you’re caught.
+In London, you can be issued with a Fixed Penalty Notice of up to £130; elsewhere, at the moment, the most you’ll be charged is £70.

-② Always check to see if your path ahead is clear to exit the box junction before entering it, whichever way you’re turning.
+➔ Always check to see if your path to exit the box is clear before entering it, whichever way you’re turning.

-⑤ If you’re turning right, drive slowly into position and wait in the box junction until there is a safe gap in oncoming traffic.
+➔ If you’re turning right, drive slowly into position and wait on the hatchings until there is a safe gap in oncoming traffic.

-Don’t let fear or worry stop you tackling box junctions—check out our helpful tips for driving with anxiety.
-And if you need a bit of clarity on other rules of the road, check out what to do when you’re faced with a filter traffic light, or see who should go first at an unmarked crossroads.
+Don’t let fear or worry stop you tackling yellow boxes—check out our helpful tips for driving with anxiety.
+And if you need a bit of clarity on other rules of the road, see who should go first at an unmarked crossroads.